-You've fixed the issue which was causing your check engine light to turn on, but now it wont turn off!
+You've fixed the issue that made your "check engine" light to turn on, but now it won't turn off!
 This may not be your fault.
 Sometimes the computer in your vehicle will need a little help to see that the issue has been resolved.
-Here I'll go over a few techniques for resetting your check engine light.
+I'll go over a few techniques for resetting your check engine light.

-The check engine light displays itself when the onboard computer system recognizes an electrical or mechanical problem with your vehicle.
+This light displays itself when the onboard computer system recognizes an electrical or mechanical problem with your vehicle.
 When the problem is fixed, the engine light does not always turn off.
-This can be annoying and prevent you from being notified of future problems the vehicle computer might be trying to display.
-To remedy this error, a few steps need to be taken.
+This can be annoying and could keep you from being finding out about future problems the vehicle computer might try to display.

-The first and easiest method for clearing the check engine light is time.
-Most on board computers will recheck whatever problem caused the check engine light to activate multiple times.
-Drive your car as you normally would and if the check engine light is still on after three days, your problem may not have been fixed, or you may need to try some of the methods below for resetting it.
+The first and easiest method for clearing the check engine light is driving and time.
+Most onboard computers will recheck whatever problem caused the check engine light to activate multiple times.
+Drive your car as you normally would.
+If the check engine light is still on after three days, your problem may not have been fixed or you may need to try some of the methods below to reset it.

-The second method requires a wrench and an OBD reader.
+You will need a wrench and an OBD reader.
 This reader analyzes and clears engine codes.
-To perform this method, remove the fuse panel underneath your vehicle dashboard and plug the OBD reader into the OBD port in the fuse box.
+To perform this method, remove the fuse panel underneath your vehicle dashboard and plug the reader into the OBD port in the fuse box.
 Once you have connected the reader, press the power switch to turn it on.
 Hold down the “Read” button on the reader and the device will scan your engine for any error codes.
 Once done analyzing, the reader will display an error code.
 Make note of the code or codes if you wish to cross check them.

-Remove the check engine light by turning the key in the ignition to the “ON” position and pressing the “Erase” button on the reader.
+Now turn the check engine light off by turning the key in the ignition to the “ON” position and pressing the “Erase” button on the reader.

 Following these techniques will allow you to rid the annoying check engine light as well as allow for new problems to be displayed properly.
 Whether you choose to manually reset the on board computer by resetting the battery or by using an OBD reader, you will be able to successfully fix the error.
 You may use these techniques to fix the check engine light error as well as any other errors in the future should they present themselves.